-- What is the amount I would be reimbursed for an out-of-network therapy session?
+What is the amount I would be reimbursed for an out-of-network psychotherapy session?

 The first appointment is an initial consultation.
 This meeting serves as both an orientation and a get-to-know-you.
 I will be curious to meet you and to hear more about what you're looking for help with.

 This appointment is typically longer (75 minutes) than usual weekly sessions (45 minutes).
 You may want to bring some notes on thoughts to share.
 If you have been in therapy before, please let me know what about it worked well for you or didn't.

 If we decide to move forward, we will set up a time for a follow up appointment.
 If not, I will do my best to provide you with referrals to other providers who seem like they may be better suited to help you.

 The next 2-3 sessions are a period of initial assessment.
 They are devoted to getting know you and your treatment needs better so we can identify your goals in therapy.